American Family Field Overview

 Sample and/or root for your favorite racing sausage: Brat, Chorizo, Italian, Hot Dog, or Polish.

 We recommend seeing a minimum of two games at American Family Field.
-This will allow you to take in at least a few of its most unique experiences, both pregame and within the ballpark itself.
-American Family Field has diverse seating options including seating in the standard bowl, X-Golf and Casamigos, the club level, or one of their all-inclusive areas.
-Plus, a great kids area, tons of food and drink options, the Selig Experience, and more.
-With the game day options inside and outside of American Family Field, each game of your trip will be distinct and memorable.
+This will allow you to take in all of the unique experiences at the ballpark, both pregame and inside the stadium.
+American Family Field has diverse seating options, including seating in the standard bowl, X-Golf and Casamigos, the club level, or one of their all-inclusive areas.
+Plus, there’s a great kids area, tons of food and drink options, the Selig Experience, and more.
+Two days is enough time to get it all in.

 When should you go to American Family Field?

 Wisconsin weather can be unpredictable in April and May, increasing the chance the roof will be closed.
 From June to early September, you are more likely to find the roof and the huge bay of windows in the outfield open.
 The Brewers attempt to leave the roof open at or above 60 degrees.
-That said, 60 degrees in April can bring a distinct chill with a cold breeze from Lake Michigan and the roof will most likely be closed (though it’s plenty warm inside).
-Whereas 60 degrees in September can bring relief from the summer humidity and oftentimes the roof is still open.
+That said, 60 degrees in April can bring a distinct chill with a cold breeze from Lake Michigan, and the roof will most likely be closed, whereas 60 degrees in September can bring relief from the summer humidity, and the roof will usually be open.
 Games during the week are much more relaxed while weekend games can have more of a party feel to them.
 American Family Field will feel most charged up with a weekend series against division rivals St. Louis or Chicago.

 To maximize your experience, you can pair your trip with other events that are happening in the area.
 Milwaukee is home to Summerfest, one of the largest music festivals in the world, which takes place over three weekends from late June to early July.
 In most years at least one of those weekends will overlap with a Brewers homestand.
-The same holds true for the Wisconsin State Fair, which is 11 days in early August and takes place just a few miles to the west of American Family Field, as well as Harley Davidson’s yearly Milwaukee Rally Labor Day weekend, which features festivities throughout the city.
-There are festivals and celebrations, major and minor, most weekends between Opening Day and the end of the season throughout the city.
+The same holds true for the Wisconsin State Fair, which is 11 days in early August and takes place just a few miles to the west of American Family Field, as well as Harley Davidson’s Homecoming Festival, usually held between mid-July and early September, which features festivities throughout the city.

 Where is American Family Field located?

 American Family Field is located on the west side of the city and the center of Milwaukee County.
-It is south of interstate 94 at highway 145.
-The park is a 5-10 minute ride from downtown and the lakefront to the east and 5-10 minute ride from the Milwaukee County Zoo to the west.
+It is south of interstate 94 at Highway 145.
+The park is a 10-15 minute ride from downtown and the lakefront to the east, and a 10-15 minute ride from the Milwaukee County Zoo to the west.
 Mitchell International Airport is only 15 minutes southeast of the ballpark.
-The ballpark is in the middle of a large parking lot which means if you are traveling by car there is plenty of parking.
+The ballpark is surrounded by huge parking lots, so if you’re traveling by car, there is plenty of parking.

 About your American Family Field Insiders